nandhasuhendra/nandhasuhendra/README.md

 ### tl;dr My life in a nut shell...
 - 💻 Currently working on Ruby on Rails Project (in a small developer team in Bali)
-- 🚀 Currently learning Javascript, Hotwire-Rails, Software Testing, Docker, Ansible and Capistrano to make easier to deploy Rails app
+- 🚀 Currently learning Hotwire-Rails, Software Testing, Docker and Capistrano to make easier to deploy Rails app

 ### 📫 How to reach me: ...
 <span><b>[E-Mail](mailto:nandhasuhendra@gmail.com)</b> • </span>